-The Learning Support Team at Stavely School is dedicated to collaborative problem solving and building capacity among staff to meet the needs of our exceptional learners.
+The Inclusive Learning Services Team at Stavely School is dedicated to collaborative problem-solving and building capacity among staff to meet the needs of our exceptional learners.
 We tailor education and learning to meet the different needs (“stretches”) of students in terms of the pace (individualization), and the approach (differentiation), and the learners’ interests and experiences.
 This affords the student/learner a degree of choice about what is learned, when it is learned, and how it is learned.
 We provide opportunities to learn in ways that suit the student’s learning styles and multiple intelligences.

-Classroom teachers and teacher assistants are important members of the team meetings.
+Classroom teachers and education assistants are important members of our collaborative response meetings.
 They are able to share emerging issues.
 We collaborate and put into action, plans to support our students who may be experiencing academic, social-emotional and/or behavioral challenges.

 Learning Support Teacher, Brenda Schlaht, is our team leader.
 She is the key contact for parents and teachers who have questions or concerns about our exceptional learners.
 She advocates for inclusive programming, organizes case conferences, and arranges for academic and other assessments.
 She oversees all of our Individual Program Planning (IPP) and Program Unit Funding (PUF) for preschool and Kindergarten.
 Mrs. Schlaht provides direct classroom support to assist in meeting the needs of individual students and the planning and implementation of behaviour support services.

 Family School Liaison Counselor, Brenda Schlaht, provides counseling and support to individual students or in groups.
 She strives to enhance family situations through support, education and referrals.
 She is a member on the school-based threat assessment team and post-crisis response team.
 She also collaborates in providing character education and social skills programming.